 The charts above illustrate the average (annualized) return of the High Quality Small Capitalization Composite during both Rising, Declining & Full market cycles.
-Rising markets are defined as quarters where the return of the Russell 2000® index was negative.
+Rising markets are defined as quarters where the return of the Russell 2000® index was positive.
+Declining markets are defined as quarters where the return of the Russell 2000® index was negative.
 Full market cycles include both rising and declining periods.
-These positive and negative quarters are separated out from the intervening quarters, cumulated across the period, and annualized.
-Composite performance is shown in US dollars and reflects reinvestment of all income and capital gains.
-Composite performance is shown gross of investment advisory and culstody fees, and a client's return will be reduced by these and other expenses.
+These positive and negative quarters are separated out from the quarters are separated out from the some in US dollars and reflects reinvestment of all income and capital gains.
+Composite performance is shown gross of investment activity of these, and a client's return will be reduced by these and other expenses.
 Composite performance on a net-of-fees basis was 11.8% for the period (after a maximum annual fee of 0.80% accrued monthly).
-Performance during certain periods reflects return will be repeated.
-Individual client returns will vary due to client-imposed investment constraints and client is not typical and may not be repeated.
-Individual client returns will vary due to client-imposed investment constraints and client inception date.
-This material is supplemental to the GIPS® presentation for important additional information and disclosure.
-Past performance does not predict or guarantee future results.
-Source: eVestment Alliance and Atlanta Capital.
+Performance during certain periods reflects in the period.
+The period is and may not be repeated.
+Individual client returns will vary due to client-imposed investment and client.
+Source: Vestment Alliance and Altanta Capital.